Falling Uphill

-Falling Uphill is the first album by the Canadian girl pop rock band Lillix.
-It released by Maverick Records on May 27, 2003.
+Falling Uphill is the studio debut album by Canadian all-female pop rock band Lillix.
+It was released by Maverick Records on May 27, 2003.

 The album includes a cover version of The Romantics' song "What I Like About You".
 This song also notably appeared on the Freaky Friday soundtrack, as well as in The WB comedy series What I Like About You.
 The single releases are "It's About Time", "What I Like About You", and "Tomorrow".
 "It's About Time" peaked at #17 on the Japan Top 20 chart, number 5 on TRL, and number 33 on the Billboard US Mainstream Top 40 Airplay.
 In 2007, Nielsen certified the song as receiving 50,000 spins.
 "What I Like About You" failed to chart.
 "Tomorrow" reached number 48 on R&R magazine's Pop Airplay chart.
 The song "Fork in the Road" was also included on volume 2 of Barbie's Cali Girl CD.